-© 2023 Reproduction of whole or part of the document constitutes and infringes copyright.
+© 2023 Reproduction of whole or part of the © 2023 Reproduction of winole of part of the document constitutes and infringes copyright.
 The information and ideas containing in this document are confidential.
 The recipient(s) of this document is(are) prohibited from disclosing such information and ideas to any person without written consent of the copyright holder.